jacopo-j/WebXDownloader/README.md

 # WebXDownloader

 This is a browser extension that helps downloading Webex meeting recordings.
-It provides the direct URL to the HSL stream and the `ffmpeg` command needed in order to download the stream and convert it into an mp4 video file.
+It adds a button to the video playback controls that enables downloading of the recording in mp4 format.
+It also provides the direct URL to the HSL stream and allows the chat transcript to be saved in JSON or plain text format.

 ![demo](demo.gif)